-The Bipartisan Budget Act of 2015 changed the rules applicable to U.S. federal income tax audits of partnerships.
-Under the new rules (which are generally effective for taxable years beginning after December 31, 2017), among other changes and subject to certain exceptions, any audit adjustment to items of income, gain, loss, deduction, or credit of a partnership (and any partner's distributive share thereof) is determined, and taxes, interest, or penalties attributable thereto are assessed and collected, at the partnership level.
-Although it is uncertain how certain aspects of these new rules will be implemented, it is possible that they could result in partnerships in which we directly or indirectly invest, including our operating partnership, being required to pay additional taxes, interest and penalties as a result of an audit adjustment, and we, as a direct or indirect partner of these partnerships, could be required to bear the economic burden of those taxes, interest, and penalties even though we, as a REIT, may not otherwise have been required to pay additional corporate-level taxes as a result of the related audit adjustment.
-Investors are urged to consult their tax advisors with respect to these changes and their potential impact on their investment in our common stock.
+Under current tax law, subject to certain exceptions, any audit adjustment to items of income, gain, loss, deduction, or credit of a partnership (and any partner's distributive share thereof) is determined, and taxes, interest, or penalties attributable thereto are assessed and collected, at the partnership level.
+It is possible that these rules could result in partnerships in which we directly or indirectly invest, including our operating partnership, being required to pay additional taxes, interest and penalties as a result of an audit adjustment, and we, as a direct or indirect partner of these partnerships, could be required to bear the economic burden of those taxes, interest, and penalties even though we, as a REIT, may not otherwise have been required to pay additional corporate-level taxes as a result of the related audit adjustment.
+Investors are urged to consult their tax advisors with respect to these rules and their potential impact on their investment in our capital stock or our operating partnership's debt securities.

-Material U.S. Federal Income Tax Consequences to Holders of Our Common Stock
+Material U.S. Federal Income Tax Consequences to Holders of Our Capital Stock and Our Operating Partnership's Debt Securities

-The following discussion is a summary of the material U.S. federal income tax consequences to you of purchasing, owning and disposing of our common stock.
-This discussion is limited to holders who hold our common stock as a "capital asset" within the meaning of Section 1221 of the Code (generally, property held for investment).
-This discussion does not address all U.S. federal income tax consequences relevant to a holder's particular circumstances.
+The following discussion is a summary of certain material U.S. federal income tax consequences to you of purchasing, owning and disposing of our capital stock or our operating partnership's debt securities.
+This discussion is limited to holders who hold our capital stock or our operating partnership's debt securities as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
+This discussion does not address all U.S. federal income tax consequences relevant to a holder's particular circumstances, including the alternative minimum tax.
 In addition, except where specifically noted, it does not address consequences relevant to holders subject to special rules, including, without limitation:

-- U.S. expatriates and former citizens or long-term residents of the United States; - persons subject to the alternative minimum tax; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies, and other financial institutions; - REITs or regulated investment companies; - brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein):

-- tax-exempt organizations or governmental organizations; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our common stock being taken into account in an applicable financial statement; - · persons deemed to sell our common stock under the constructive sale provisions of the Code; and - persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation.
+- · U.S. expatriates and former citizens or long-term residents of the United States; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding our capital stock or our operating partnership's debt securities as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies, and other financial institutions; - · REITs or regulated investment companies; - brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - · S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our capital stock or our operating partnership's debt securities being taken into account in an applicable financial statement; - persons deemed to sell our capital stock or our operating partnership's debt securities under the constructive sale provisions of the Code; - tax-qualified retirement plans; and - persons who hold or receive our capital stock or our operating partnership's debt securities pursuant to the exercise of any employee stock option or otherwise as compensation.